openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `format`: REQUIRED.
 A JSON string identifying the format of this Credential, i.e., `jwt_vc_json` or `ldp_vc`.
 Depending on the format value, the object contains further elements defining the type and (optionally) particular claims the Credential MAY contain and information about how to display the Credential. (#format-profiles) contains Credential Format Profiles introduced by this specification.
   * `scope`: OPTIONAL.
 A JSON string identifying the scope value that this Credential Issuer supports for this particular Credential.
 The value can be the same across multiple `credential_configurations_supported` objects.
 The Authorization Server MUST be able to uniquely identify the Credential Issuer based on the scope value.
 The Wallet can use this value in the Authorization Request as defined in (#credential-request-using-type-specific-scope).
 Scope values in this Credential Issuer metadata MAY duplicate those in the `scopes_supported` parameter of the Authorization Server.
   * `cryptographic_binding_methods_supported`: OPTIONAL.
 Array of case sensitive strings that identify the representation of the cryptographic key material that the issued Credential is bound to, as defined in (#credential-binding).
 Support for keys in JWK format [@!RFC7517] is indicated by the value `jwk`.
 Support for keys expressed as a COSE Key object [@!RFC8152] (for example, used in [@!ISO.18013-5]) is indicated by the value `cose_key`.
 When the Cryptographic Binding Method is a DID, valid values are a `did:` prefix followed by a method-name using a syntax as defined in Section 3.1 of [@!DID-Core], but without a `:`and method-specific-id.
 For example, support for the DID method with a method-name "example" would be represented by `did:example`.
   * `credential_signing_alg_values_supported`: OPTIONAL.
 Array of case sensitive strings that identify the algorithms that the Issuer uses to sign the issued Credential.
-Algorithm names used are determined by the Credential format and are defined in (#format-profiles).
+Algorithm names used are determined by the Credential Format and are defined in (#format-profiles).
   * `proof_types_supported`: OPTIONAL.
 Object that describes specifics of the key proof(s) that the Credential Issuer supports.
 This object contains a list of name/value pairs, where each name is a unique identifier of the supported proof type(s).
 Valid values are defined in (#proof-types), other values MAY be used.
 This identifier is also used by the Wallet in the Credential Request as defined in (#credential-request).
 The value in the name/value pair is an object that contains metadata about the key proof and contains the following parameters defined by this specification:
     * `proof_signing_alg_values_supported`: REQUIRED.
 Array of case sensitive strings that identify the algorithms that the Issuer supports for this proof type.
 The Wallet uses one of them to sign the proof.
 Algorithm names used are determined by the key proof type and are defined in (#proof-types).
   * `display`: OPTIONAL.
 Array of objects, where each object contains the display properties of the supported Credential for a certain language.
 Below is a non-exhaustive list of parameters that MAY be included.